Galvant/antiAFK_firmware/README.md

 This can be used to toggle the running state of the antiAFK board without having to activate the physical push-button.

+debug

+This command will toggle on/off the sending of debug messages back to the PC over the virtual serial port.
+The default is off.
+This setting is not saved through power cycles.

+keyboard

+This command will toggle on/off the actual keyboard key presses to the PC.
+The default is on.
+This setting is not saved through power cycles.

 License
 -------